yhwang/trustyai-service-operator/docs/tutorial.md

   The default value is "quay.io/trustyai/ta-lmes-job:latest".
 - `lmes-driver-image`: The image for the LM-Eval driver.
 Check `cmd/lmes_driver` directory for detailed information about the driver.
   The default value is "quay.io/trustyai/ta-lmes-driver:latest"
-- `lmes-grpc-port`: The internal port for the gRPC service.
-The default value is "8082"
-- `lmes-grpc-service`: The internal service name of the gRPC service: The default value is "trustyai-service-operator-lmes-grpc".
-- `lmes-grpc-server-secret`: The secret name for the gRPC server if you'd like to enable TLS on the internal gPRC service.
-- `lmes-grpc-client-secret`: The secret name for the gPRC client if you'd like to enable mTLS on the internal gPRC service.
 - `lmes-image-pull-policy`: The image-pulling policy when running the evaluation job.
 The default value is "Always".
 - `lmes-default-batch-size` (int): The default batch size when invoking the mode inference API.
 This only works for local models
   The default value is "8"
 - `lmes-max-batch-size` (int): The max. batch size that users can specify in an evaluation job.
 The default value is "24".
 - `lmes-pod-checking-interval`: The interval to check the job pod for an evaluation job.
-The default value is "10s".
-- `driver-report-interval`: The interval that the driver reports job status.
 The default value is "10s".

 After updating the settings in the configmap, the new values only take effect when the operator restarts.